 Having collected recovery data on Ryding as he traveled to compete at events across the globe, Geyer and his colleagues – in conjunction with the athlete himself – decided to take a different approach to travel arrangements for the Games than other members of the Team GB squad.

 “We investigated how long haul travel and how changes in time zones can affect the athlete, as individually our sensitivity to such things can be quite different.
 We were looking at how long it takes him to get back to norms.
-So, we tracked the numbers before he left and numbers for the couple of days immediately after travelling to find out how long it would typically take to reestablish the ‘norms’.
+So, we tracked the numbers before he left and numbers for the couple of days immediately after traveling to find out how long it would typically take to reestablish the ‘norms’.
 That information informed some of the decisions surrounding when we went to Pyeongchang.
 For example, we went earlier than the other teams.

 I think it helps getting some tangible metrics that mean something, and are clear to see, rather than just fluffy ‘I feel this.
 I feel that’.”